jeffersonmwanaut/Zana/README.md

 For more information on routing, see [Routing](#Routing).

-### Rendering Templates
+### Rendering Views

-If you're serving HTML, you'll want to render a template.
-The `setView()` method renders a template and puts that content into the response for you.
+If you're serving HTML, you'll want to render a view.
+The `setView()` method renders a view and puts that content into the response for you.

 ```php
 // src/MyModule/Controller/MyController.php